 But only this battle has been forsaken—your paths may cross again . . . .

 If your lunch burrito arrives too soon and the battle isn't over yet, you can still determine who the winner is.
 Each standing pirate, even the Ghost Pirate, is worth 2 victory points.
 Each pirate you have claimed is worth 1 victory point.
 Add a point if you have the gold.

 Great question!
-This game may seem to be luck heavy.
-To learn why, see the Backstory of Mint Tin Pirates.
+This game may seem to be luck heavy—to learn why, read the Backstory of Mint Tin Pirates.